-- 1. Each regional library system will provide an advocacy training program for librarians, patrons and trustees by December 31, 2009 - 2.
-Each regional library system will use the cooperative regional library system website to identify model library promotion activities on an ongoing basis - 3.
-Each regional library system will use the cooperative regional library system website to publicize statewide services - 4.
-The State Library will identify model library promotional activities and publicize state services on an annual basis
+- 1. Each regional library system will provide an advocacy training program for librarians, patrons and trustees by December 31, 2010.
+This action step has been completed and will be repeated as often as necessary. - 2.
+Each regional library system will use the cooperative regional library system website to identify model library promotion activities on an annual basis. - 3.
+Each regional library system will use the cooperative regional library system website to publicize statewide services. - 4.
+The State Library will identify model library promotional activities and publicize state services on an ongoing basis.